lndgalante/solutils/README.md

 ##### getRpcEndpointUrl()

-Returns a RPC endpoint by defining a provider and a cluster type.
+Returns an RPC endpoint by defining a provider and a cluster type.

 Current supported RPC providers are: [Solana](https://solana.com/rpc), [Project Serum](https://github.com/project-serum/awesome-serum#rpc-servers), [GenesysGo](https://shdw.genesysgo.com/genesysgo/the-genesysgo-rpc-network), [AllThatNode](https://www.allthatnode.com/solana.dsrv), [Blockdaemon](https://try.blockdaemon.com/rpc/solana), [Ankr](https://www.ankr.com/rpc/solana), [GetBlock](https://getblock.io/nodes/sol), and [Alchemy](https://www.alchemy.com/solana).
-Being Alchemy the only one that needs an API key that will be received as a third parameter.
+Being Alchemy the only one that needs an API key that should be sent as a third parameter.

-> ⚠️ WARNING: For production you probably want to get a paid RPC service due to service limitations.
+> ⚠️ WARNING: For production builds you probably want to get a paid RPC service due to service limitations.

 _Example_